Washington Business Journal: Open doors to Black and brown youth to mend a broken system

 It’s not enough.

 75 percent of disconnected youth – Americans ages 16-24 who are neither in school nor working – have a high school diploma.
 It’s clear that diversity and inclusion initiatives focused on working adults will not help the nearly three in ten current disconnected youth overcome systemic barriers preventing them from accessing upwardly-mobile careers.
-Action must be taken to break down these barriers BEFORE youth leave high school and start out on a path they may not be able to reroute.
+Action must be taken to break down systemic barriers BEFORE youth leave high school and start out on a path they may not be able to reroute.

 Someone opened a door for us in our youth.
 Someone reached out, believed in us, and helped us believe in ourselves.
 That first opportunity was exactly what we needed – and exactly what we couldn’t connect to on our own.